UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 <br>

-- Environments can shared by exporting using `conda` to an environment file:
+Environments can be shared by exporting to an environment file:

 ```
 conda env export -f environment.yaml